localstack/docs/content/en/docs/LocalStack Tools/transparent-execution-mode/patched-sdks.md

 {{< alert >}}
 **Note:** This functionality only works when using the SDKs provided by the Lambda execution environment itself.
-If you choose to ship your own SDKs with your Lambda or using a layer, it will fallback to the [DNS based transparent execution](../dns-server) if enabled, since those SDK versions will not be patched.
+If you choose to ship your own SDKs with your Lambda or using a layer, it will fallback to the [DNS based transparent execution]({{< ref "dns-server" >}} if enabled, since those SDK versions will not be patched.
 {{< /alert >}}

 This feature works by patching the AWS SDKs in the docker images, which provide the execution environment for Lambdas within LocalStack.